purwasadr/AnimeRisuto/README.md

 # Anime Risuto

-this app is for get information about anime
+This app is for get information about anime

+This project is currently under development